ffgi-es/notes-page/README.md

 As a programmer
 So I can find the one I want
 I can see a list of my notes

+As a programmer
+So I can have a nice frontend
+I want to convert my notelist into html.
 ```

 ## Running the tests